eviatarbach/glaciers/README.md

 - **hsic.py**: contains the functions for calling the R library `sensitivity` to compute the Hilbert--Schmidt independence criterion
 - **interpolate_missing.py**: interpolates volumes and lengths for glaciers that are missing them.
 Notably, these are interpolated for all the glaciers in Alaska and Southern Andes, due to a mismatch in numbering between the Randolph Glacier Inventory 5.0 and the Huss & Farinotti data
 - **load_climate.py**: load climate data to be used for estimating mass-balance gradients
-- **load_data.py**: calls all the other data-loading scripts.
+- **load_data.py**: calls all the other data-loading scripts in the correct order.
 Running this will load and serialize all the data necessary for running the model.
 - **load_geometry.py**: load geometry data from the RGI and Matthias Huss's thickness estimates
 - **load_gradients.py**: estimates mass-balance gradients for all glaciers in the data set.
 The variables used in the regression are specified at the top of the file, and were selected using `subset_selection.py`.
 - **load_mass_balance.py**: estimate mass-balance gradients for glaciers that have mass-balance data provided by WGMS